tapfortap/AdobeAir/README.md

 ```

 #### setUserAccountId(userAccountId: String): void
 Sets the user account id.
+This is a custom id that can be
+set to anything.

 Usage: